 Let’s get back to the task at hand… climbing.
 You’d think employing a lockout on climbs would be a good thing, but in practice, it just results in harsh, uncomfortable ascending.
 My climbs were all done with the suspension open and flowing and the results are very encouraging.
 One of my benchmark climbs is called “Insert Saddle Into Colon” and features 800 ft of climbing over 2.2 miles.
 All previous best times were achieved on the super fast Trek Supercaliber 9.8, but the Lux Trail is the first bike to get within spitting distance of those marks.
 Aboard the Supercaliber, my top times were 16:35, 16:51 and 16:53 and my fastest time on the Lux trail is 17:15.
 That’s impressive considering the Lux Trail is more than two pounds heavier and has slower-rolling tires.

 When climbing on technical terrain, the Lux Trail climbs straight and true.
-I can push my weight forward enough to maintain steering precision — even with the shorter stem and longer bars I’ve changed to.
+I can push my weight forward enough to maintain steering precision — even with the shorter stem and wider bars I’ve changed to.
 Traction is maintained very well when seated or standing.
 Much of this is due to the firm suspension feel as the rear tire digs in and propels you forward.
 I feel good about the climbing ability here and you will too.

 What goes up must come down, eventually.
 As mentioned, downcountry bikes should descend with a feeling that you’re getting more travel than the specs would suggest.
 With only 110mm rear travel, you’re going to feel as if you’re getting less travel than advertised.
 Nobody will ever call this bike “squishy” unless you’ve exclusively ridden hardtails.
 As mentioned, I started out with suspension sag about where I’d expect it to be and the results were lackluster.
 The bike felt like a hardtail and disjointed between the front and rear.
 It honestly felt like an inchworm where the fork would compress and the shock wouldn’t, so things just felt wonky.